-Edit field Description Used or required by simulations Field name in datastructure Scenario Dropdown menu for selecting ID of Sce- nario for the simula- tion Yes ScenarioName Active simulation check box Defines a simulation setup as "in the tray", i.e. as the one chosen among sim- ulation setups to be used when extract- ing data by external application, e.g. MIKE FLOOD, and for running directly from the Simulation toolbar.
-Only one job at a time may be set as "Active".
-Yes ActiveProject
+This table additionally contains an 'Active simulation' check box, which defines a simulation setup as "in the tray", i.e. as the one chosen among simulation setups to be used when extracting data by external applications and for running directly from the 'Simulation' tab in the ribbon.
+Only one job at a time may be set as "Active"